OpenQueryStore/OpenQueryStore/README.md

 [forks]:https://github.com/OpenQueryStore/OpenQueryStore/network
 [issues]:https://github.com/OpenQueryStore/OpenQueryStore/issues

-## This is a project in early alpha.
-Please be aware that the code is NOT production ready.
+## This is a project in the early stages.
+Please be aware that the code is production ready, but should be tested before deploying in a  full production environment.

 **Currently supported SQL Server versions: SQL 2008 - 2014**